 Statistical Computing

 Berkeley Statistics faculty work across a range of topics related to the use of computing in Statistics and Data Science, from the development of software languages and tools to innovations in computationally-intensive statistical methods.
-Current faculty have been leaders in the Jupyter and iPython projects, the Bioconductor project, and the NIMBLE platform for hierarchical modeling.
-Our work on computationally-intensive methods includes research on randomized algorithms for machine learning on big data, assessment of random number generators, and optimization.
+Current faculty have been leaders in the Jupyter and IPython projects, the Bioconductor Project, and the NIMBLE platform for hierarchical modeling.
+Our work on computationally-intensive methods includes research on randomized algorithms for big data, assessment of random number generators, and optimization.

 In addition, Berkeley faculty have a long history of innovation in emphasizing computing in undergraduate statistical education.